-- image: key should point to the full image name (like remote.repo.url.com/vertex-ai-plugin-demo:latest if you pushed the image at this name). - root: key should point to the GCS bucket that will be used internally by Vertex AI and the plugin itself, e.g. your_bucket_name/subfolder-for-vertexai
+- image: key should point to the full image name (like remote.repo.url.com/vertex-ai-plugin-demo:latest if you pushed the image at this name). - root: key should point to the GCS bucket that will be used internally by Vertex AI, e.g. your_bucket_name/subfolder-for-vertexai